-A quiet lake in the middle of the heartland.
-Punggol Park offers a simple place to rest your feet, fill your tummy, and clear your mind.
+With a quiet lake in the middle of the heartland, Punggol Park offers a simple place to rest your feet, fill your tummy, and clear your mind.

 With lush trees etched against waterfront views, this 16-ha park in Hougang is a tranquil spot for the family enjoy time together, from cycling to waterfront dining.